raizapamelacaiza/raizapamelacaiza.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a researcher at the Regional Competitiveness Studies Center (SCORE) and the Labor Observatory (LaboUR) at Universidad del Rosario, Bogotá.
-My research focuses on labor markets, with particular interest in AI exposure and occupational change, green jobs and the energy transition, and gender inequality in the labor market.
+My research focuses on labor markets, with particular interest in AI exposure and occupational change, green jobs and the energy transition, and gender inequality.

 I hold an M.Sc. in Economics from Universidad del Rosario (Colombia) and a B.A. in Economics ad Finance from Escuela Politécnica Nacional (Ecuador).